Sable/HorsePower/README.md

 # HorsePower

-HorsePower is a set of infrastructures for parsing and optimizing database queries.
-It involves all phases of query compilation from high-level source language to low-level code.
-Moreover, it provides a well-designed IR, *HorseIR*, in array programming before generating low-level code.
+HorsePower is designed for optimizing database queries with modern hardware.
+At its core is **HorseIR**, which is a well-designed array-based intermediate representation (IR) for database queries.
 Based on HorseIR, sophisticated compiler optimizations can be applied for database operations.
-Furthermore, using array programming offers a promising option for the fine-grained parallelism.
+Moreover, using array programming offers a promising option for performance speedup with fine-grained parallelism.

-In HorsePower, we focus on the following parts.

-    - High-level source language design
-    - Fine-grained primitives and highly tuned library
-    - Static analysis for an array-based IR (i.e. HorseIR)
-    - Query optimizations with heuristics
-    - Query optimizations with data-flow analyses

 ## Quick entries